Excellence in Legal Research Program

-The Law Library at the Texas Tech University School of Law offers a non-credit certificate program in legal research.
-By completing this program, students can earn a credential they can list proudly on their resumes as proof of the research skills they offer prospective employers.
+The Law Library at the Texas Tech University School of Law offers a non-credit program in legal research.
+After meeting the requirements of this program, students can list proudly on their resumes that they have completed the Excellence in Legal Research Program as proof of the research skills they offer prospective employers.

 What Does it Take?

-To earn the Certificate of Excellence, a student must complete thirty clock hours of instruction and assessment.
+To meet the requirements of the Excellence in Legal Research Program, a student must complete thirty clock hours of instruction and assessment.
 Each class consists of one or two hours of lecture and demonstration and one hour of skills assessment.
-In order to earn credit for each class, the student must satisfactorily complete the one-hour skill assessment.
+In order to earn credit for each class, the student must satisfactorily complete the one-hour skills assessment.

 Students may begin the program as early as the second semester of their first year of law school and complete the required number of hours any time before they graduate.
 Classes are offered every semester and during the summer session.
 Classes are conducted in print research, electronic research, and in general research topics.